kyle512/GVSU-CIS350-Bobcats/meetings/GVSU-CIS350-Bobcats-2023-09-24.md

 * Finish setting up everything for the project (everyone)

-* Research on pygame and start playing arond with the pygame functions (everyone)
+* Research on pygame and start playing around with the pygame functions (everyone)